mautic/developer-documentation-new/docs/plugin_extensions/reports.rst

       - SQL formula instead of a column.
 For example, ``SUBSTRING_INDEX(e.type, \'.\', 1)``.
     * - ``link``
       - string
       - Route name to convert the value into a hyperlink.
-Typically used with the ID of an entity.
+Typically used with an entity's ID.
 The route must accept ``objectAction`` and ``objectId`` parameters.

 Filter definition
 =================

 Filters are optional.
-If you don't define them, the system defaults to using the column definitions.
-However, filters can provide additional options such as dropdown select lists.
+If you don't define them, the system uses the column definitions.
+However, filters can offer additional options, such as dropdown lists.

 Additional filter keys include: